xpxaxsxi/qqospath/README.md

 ```

 EXAMPLE2:
+It is possible to write anything to ospath, because syntax is not checked.
+Not checking the syntax is illogical, this would not be acceptable at planet Vulcan!
 ``` prolog
 ?- A= {|ospath||C:\program files (x86)\swipl|}. %Wow thats cool!!
 I can write a line with
                                                 %Windows command line syntax inside a prolog file :) :)